iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints all possible combinations of single-digit numbers.
     * Expected Results : Numbers should be printed in ascending order.

-💡*Fun Fact : Quote by Napoleon Hill: “Patience, persistence and perspiration make an unbeatable combination for success.”*
+> 💡*Fun Fact : Quote by Napoleon Hill: “Patience, persistence and perspiration make an unbeatable combination for success.”*
-<br><br>

 * **10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need**
   * File : [100-print_comb3.c](./100-print_comb3.c)
     * Required : A program that prints all possible different combinations of two digits.
     * Expected Results : ou can only use the putchar function (every other function (printf, puts, etc…) is forbidden).

-💡*Fun Fact : Quote by Charles Kettering: “Inventing is a combination of brains and materials.
+> 💡*Fun Fact : Quote by Charles Kettering: “Inventing is a combination of brains and materials.
 The more brains you use, the less material you need.”*
-<br><br>

 * **11. The success combination in business is: Do what you do better... and: do more of what you do...**
   * File : [103-infinite_add.c](./103-infinite_add.c)
     * Required : A program that prints all possible different combinations of three digits.
     * Expected Results : Print only the smallest combination of three digits.

-💡*Fun Fact : Quote by David Joseph Schwartz: “The success combination in business is: Do what you do better... and: do more of what you do.”*
+> 💡*Fun Fact : Quote by David Joseph Schwartz: “The success combination in business is: Do what you do better... and: do more of what you do.”*
-<br><br>

 * **12. Software is eating the World**
   * File : [102-print_comb5.c](./102-print_comb5.c)
     * Required : A program that prints all possible combinations of two two-digit numbers.
     * Expected Results : The combinations of numbers should be printed in ascending order.

-💡*Fun Fact : Quote by Marc Andreessen: “Software is eating the World”*
+> 💡*Fun Fact : Quote by Marc Andreessen: “Software is eating the World”*